 Since the human ear is not equally sensitive to sound at all frequencies, the A-weighted decibel scale (dBA) was derived to relate noise to the sensitivity of humans.
 The scale gives greater weight to the frequencies of sound to which the human ear is most sensitive.
 Furthermore, the A-weighted sound level is the basis for a number of various sound level metrics, including the day/night sound level $(L{dn})$ and the Community Noise Equivalent Level (CNEL), both of which represent how humans are more sensitive to sound at night. $L{dn}$ is the 24-hour A-weighted average sound level from midnight to midnight, obtained after the addition of 10 decibels to sound levels occurring in the night between 10:00 p.m. and 7:00 a.m.
-CNEL is the 24-hour A-weighted average sound level from midnight to midnight, obtained after the addition of 5 decibels to sound levels occurring in the evening from 7:00 p.m. to 10:00 p.m. and after the addition of 10 decibels to sound levels occurring in the sound level from 10:00 p.m. and 7:00 a.m.
-(Harris 1998).
-In addition, the equivalent continuous sound level ( $L{eq}$ ) is the average sound energy of time-varying noise over a sample period and the $L{max}$ is the maximum instantaneous noise level occurring over a sample period.
+CNEL is the 24-hour A-weighted average sound level from midnight to midnight, obtained after the addition of 5 decibels to sound levels occurring in the evening from 7:00 p.m. to 10:00 p.m. and after the addition of 10 decibels to sound levels occurring in the sound level ( $L{eq}$ ) is the average sound energy of time-varying noise over a sample period and the $L{max}$ is the maximum instantaneous noise level occurring over a sample period.